Skip to Content

 Moon valley pilea does not require too many fertilizers because it can get the nutrients it needs from their surroundings and from the soil they are planted in.

-Ideally, you should give your moon valley pilea water-soluble fertilizers that will penetrate into the soil and nourish it with minerals and nutrients.
+Ideally, you should give your moon valley pilea water-soluble fertilizers that will penetrate the soil and nourish it with minerals and nutrients.

 Growth